waqas656/spring-security-oauth/README.md

 ## Projects/Modules
 This project contains a number of modules, but here are the main ones you should focus on and run:
-- `spring-security-oauth-server` - the Authorization Server (port = 8081)
+- `oauth-authorization-server` - the Authorization Server (port = 8081)
-- `spring-security-oauth-resource` - the Resource Server (port = 8082)
+- `oauth-resource-server-1` - the Resource Server (port = 8082)
+- `oauth-resource-server-2` - the secondary Resource Server (port = 8088)

 And, depending on what grant type you want to try out, you'll work with one of these UI/Clients:
-- `angularjs/spring-security-oauth-ui-implicit` (port = 8083)
+- `angularjs/oauth-ui-implicit` (port = 8083)
-- `angularjs/spring-security-oauth-ui-password` (port = 8084)
+- `angularjs/oauth-ui-password` (port = 8084)

 Other Modules:
-- `spring-security-5-oauth-resource` - another version of the Resource Server
-- `spring-security-oauth-ui-implicit-angular4` - another version of the Implicit Grant UI Module - using Angular 4
+- `oauth-ui-implicit-angular4` - another version of the Implicit Grant UI Module - using Angular 4
-- `spring-security-oauth-ui-password-angular4` - another version of the Password Grant UI Module - using Angular 4
+- `oauth-ui-password-angular4` - another version of the Password Grant UI Module - using Angular 4

 Finally, you can ignore all other modules.